 Expand new drug markets for TB (endTB) is a partnership between Partners In Health, Médecins sans Frontières, Interactive Research & Development and financial partner UNITAID.

 endTB uses the first TB drugs developed in almost 50 years, bedaquiline and delamanid, to help improve treatment outcomes for MDR-TB in 18 countries.

 Tackling drug-resistant TB

-TB has overtaken HIV as the deadliest infectious disease worldwide — and the world is losing ground to MDR-TB: strands of the disease for which first-choice drugs are not effective.
+TB has overtaken HIV as the deadliest infectious disease worldwide — and the world is losing ground to MDR-TB: strains of the disease for which first-choice drugs are not effective.

 Treatments for MDR-TB are long, ineffective, and often cause terrible side effects, including acute psychosis and permanent deafness.

 Treatment outcomes are poor.
-Of the 580,000 estimated patients eligible for MDR-TB treatments in 2015, only a 20% ever received appropriate treatment.
-In 2013 (last data available), only 52% of those treated had successful outcomes.
+Of the 500,000 estimated patients eligible for MDR-TB treatments in 2020, only a 30% ever received appropriate treatment.
+In 2018, only 59% of those treated had successful outcomes.